 After uncrating unit, inspect thoroughly for hidden damage.
-If damage is found, notify the transportation
+If damage is found, notify the transportation company immediately and file a concealed damage claim.

 SAFETY CONSIDERATIONS

 Consult a qualified installer, service agency, or the dealer/distributor for information and assistance.
 The qualified installer must use factory authorized kits and accessories when modifying this product.
 Refer to the individual instructions packaged with the kit or accessory when installing.